Translate this site

 Prescribed Processes

 The Pollution and Prevention and Control Regulations 2000 prescribe the industrial processes, which are required to hold permits.
 These can be found on DEFRA's website.
 An operator of a prescribed process which does not hold a permit is committing an offence and companies can be fined up to £50,000.
 Prior to commencing the operation of a prescribed process, the operator must submit an application, with a fee to the regulating authority.
 The authority must then consult statutory bodies for any comments on the application.
 A permit must then be issued or refused within a set time period.
 East Cambs District Council currently regulates over 20 prescribed processes across the district ranging from Petrol Stations to concrete batching plants.
-The public register is available for download below:
+The Prescribed Process Public Register (PDF) is available to download.

 Routine inspections are carried out and complaints investigated to check compliance.
 If the agreed emission limits are being exceeded the council can take enforcement action against the operator.